supermanzer/supermanzer.github.io/content/projects/supermanzer.md

   image: '/images/supermanzer.jpeg'
 ---

+## Update - 01/29/2023
+I've completed a basic redesign of my visual style and converted my past Excited section focused solely on specific tech to a more general purpose blog (still using Nuxt content).
+Now I have decided the time is right to begin the migration to [Nuxt 3](https://nuxt.com/).
+This is I think thea big change as it is going from Vue 2 to Vue 3.
+While there is likely to be a lot of pain points given how different the entire API is, I think the benefits in terms of performance and functionality definitely outweigh the pain of performing the migration.
+Fortunately for me, Debbie O'Brien wrote a [guide](https://debbie.codes/blog/migrating-nuxt2-nuxt3/) about her own migration journey.
+Since her [tutorial](https://nuxtjs.org/tutorials/creating-blog-with-nuxt-content/) on using Nuxt Content to make a blog is what convinced me I could start taking this approach, I know I am in good hands.
+I'm looking forward to finding out what changes I will have to make and what new opportunities this migration will offer me.

 ## Motivation

 I started this project because I wanted to create a personal website as well as become more familiar with the tools commonly used by front-end developers.
 I am aware that personal websites offer coders a good way to show off their skills as well as a fun space to try out new things.
 Also I've seen and appreciated the viewpoints of many software developers and I figured someone might actually find some of the stuff I've got to share useful.
 So far I have just been playing around with building basic components as well as trying to develop a coherent style approach.